 Things Fall Apart

-Things Fall Apart also features contemporary art by the winners of our juried competition: Aubrie Costello, Dominique Ellis, Michelle Marcuse, and José Ortiz-Pagán.
+Things Fall Apart also featured contemporary art by the winners of our juried competition: Aubrie Costello, Dominique Ellis, Michelle Marcuse, and José Ortiz-Pagán.

 Philadelphia Inquirer: “Decay, Rot on Display at Chemical Heritage Museum”